minprog/pyprog/opdrachten/week6/virus/venglish.md

 A virus has a chance to propagate at any time step in the simulation.
 When a virus reproduces, the child has exactly the same DNA string as the parent.
-There is a chance that a mutation will occur: in that case one base pair is different.
+There is also a chance that a mutation will occur: in that case one base pair is different.

 * For reproduction, write a function `reproduce(viruses, mutation_prob, reproduction_prob)`.